richardeschloss/nuxt-stories/README.md

 Current status: Works ok for me pretty well, but usage over time will help dictate our needs of this module.
 Some brainstorming notes are at the bottom.

-Important change that may affect users of version <=0.0.6: The ".stories/root" folder has been changed to ".stories/index" to follow Nuxt conventions.
-If you updated ".stories/root.vue" since installing, just copy that contents to ".stories/index.vue" and things should be fine.
+Update in 0.0.8: The "root" .vue file will be the first .vue file found in the stories folder.
+By default, this is ".stories/index.vue".

-See it in ACTION: [DEMO](https://nuxt-stories.netlify.com) (Ctrl+Click for new tab)
+See it in ACTION on DESKTOP (not mobile-ready yet): [DEMO](https://nuxt-stories.netlify.com) (Ctrl+Click for new tab)

 ## Introduction